-Wendy Wilbur, in her second season as the Black and White's coaching assistant in 2011-12, works with the third varsity eight.
+Wendy Wilbur, in her third season as the Black and White's coaching assistant since 2011-12, works with the third varsity eight.

 Wilbur previously served as the novice and assistant varsity coach for Boston College.
 During her four seasons at BC, she coordinated recruiting and successfully brought a number of walk-on and experienced freshman athletes up to the varsity level in their novice year.
 She also led the Eagles to some of their highest finishes in both the ACC Championships and Eastern Sprints and helped the program move into the new Harry Parker Boathouse.

 She has also worked with the USRowing Under 23 Development Camp in Boston for the last three years and has helped develop and coach the Junior B Sculling Camp at Saratoga Rowing Association.
 Wilbur has also coached at the high school level, working the Charles River Rowing Camps and the Northeast Rowing Camps for several years running.

 Prior to her coaching career, Wilbur trained with the U.S. National Team between 1997 and 2004.
 She won gold at the 2003 World Championships, rowing in the four alongside Radcliffe Alum Caryn Davies '05.
 She finished with a silver medal in the eight at the World Championships in 1998 and a bronze medal in the four at the World Championships a year later.
 In addition to these medals, Wilbur finished sixth in 1997 in the eight, fifth in 2000 in the fourth, fourth in 2001 in the eight and fifth in 2002 in the four, all at World Championships regattas.